 IKEv2 is not a tunneling protocol per se.
-Whenever you read this title in association with VPN technology, you should assume that it actually means IKEv2/IPsec.
+Whenever you read this title associated with VPN technology, you should assume that it means IKEv2/IPsec.
 In other words, the two protocols are used in combination, both performing different functions.
 IKEv2 uses UDP for transport, namely, UDP port 500 and 4500.

 Just like OpenVPN, IKEv2 supports a variety of encryption ciphers, the most common of which are, again, AES, Blowfish, and ChaCha20.

 IKEv2 is considered one of the fastest tunneling protocols, mainly because it doesn’t place much of a load on the CPU.
 Perhaps the most important criticism we can level at IKEv2 is that it’s not open source and is not independently auditable.

 How to use IKEv2